 I’d love to know what you think about this way of drawing as an exercise!
 Leave a comment down below or on my Youtube channel.
 If you’d like to share your work and get some feedback or support, make sure to join my private student Facebook community.

-2 thoughts on “Drawing figures from my mind, part I”
+2 responses to “Drawing figures from my mind, part I”